 Whale watching is a truly magnificent experience where you get the opportunity to observe whales, dolphins, and other sea creatures in their natural habitat.
 Whale watching is a very popular tourist attraction on all coast fronts around the world, where friends and family can gather together to witness the breathtaking sight of the largest mammals in the world.
 Although primarily a recreational activity for tourists, whale watching can also serve as an educational experience thanks to knowledgeable cruise tour guides and other naturalists on board.
-Learn more about whale watching in Los Angeles and whale watching in Long Beach below.
+Learn more about whale watching in Los Angeles, whale watching in Long Beach, whale watching in Santa Monica, & whale watching in Newport Beach below.

 A Brief History